emmt/LocalFilters.jl/docs/src/neighborhoods.md

 ### Syntaxes for neighborhoods

-* The *default neighborhood* is a centered hyperrectangular Cartesian sliding window of width 3 in each of its dimensions.
+* The *default neighborhood* is a centered hyper-rectangular Cartesian sliding window of width 3 in each of its dimensions.
 He *Cartesian* means that the edges of the neighborhood are algned with the array axes.